franleplant/nosleepjavascript-blog/content/blog/cardano-smart-contract-game/index.md

 ---

-I've taken part of the second cohort of the [Plutus Pioneer Program](https://testnets.cardano.org/en/plutus-pioneer-program/) where one can learn how to write Smart Contracts in [Cardano](https://cardano.org/) by using [Plutus](https://github.com/input-output-hk/plutus), set for main chain release in later 2021.
+I've taken part of the second cohort of the [Plutus Pioneer Program](https://testnets.cardano.org/en/plutus-pioneer-program/) where one can learn how to write Smart Contracts in [Cardano](https://cardano.org/) by using [Plutus](https://github.com/input-output-hk/plutus), set for main chain release in late 2021.

-Cardano's version of Smart Contract is pretty "weird" coming from [Ethereum's](https://ethereum.org/en/) land, and I plan to write about it later but it does provide some interesting abstractions that let you express common patterns rather easily, in particular we are going to be covering how you can model your DApp as a state machine and how can you express said model in Plutus
+Cardano's version of Smart Contract is pretty "weird" coming from [Ethereum](https://ethereum.org/en/), and I plan to write about it later but it does provide some interesting abstractions that let you express common patterns rather easily, in particular we are going to be covering how you can model your DApp as a state machine and how can you express said model in Plutus